mattheaphy/actxps/README.md

 - The `expose()` family of functions convert census-level records into policy or calendar year exposure records.
-- The `exp_stats()` function creates experience summary data frames containing observed claims, observed claim rates.
-Optionally, expected claim rates, actual-to-expected ratios, and limited fluctuation credibility estimates can also be returned.
+- The `exp_stats()` function creates experience summary data frames containing observed termination claims and rates.
+Optionally, expected termination rates, actual-to-expected ratios, and limited fluctuation credibility estimates can also be returned.
-- The `autoplot()` and `autotable()` creates plots and tables for reporting.
+- The `autoplot()` and `autotable()` functions creates plots and tables for reporting.
 - The `exp_shiny()` app launches a Shiny app that allows for interactive exploration of experience drivers.